Data Protection Policy

-This Policy sets out the obligations of CKB Ltd ® and its group brands including Bar Amigos ® and Lanyards Tomorrow ® (“the Company”), a Company registered in England under 07123102 (VAT number 991324508), whose registered address is St. Christopher’s House, Ridge Road, Letchworth Garden City, Hertfordshire, SG6 1PT, England and whose main trading address is Unit 5, Business Centre East, Fifth Avenue, Letchworth Garden City, Hertfordshire, SG6 2TS, regarding data protection and the rights of its customers (website users), business contacts, contractors, etc., together known as “data subjects” in respect of their personal data under data protection legislation including The Data Protection Act 2018 and EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
-The standards of the GDPR are recognised in The UK Data Protection Act 2018, and are thus referenced in this document and will be focused on for so long as this EU law has legal effect in the UK.
+This Policy sets out the obligations of CKB Ltd ® and its group brands including Lanyards Tomorrow ® ,Gifts Tomorrow ™ and Bar Amigos ® (“the Company”), a Company registered in England under 07123102 (VAT number 991324508), whose registered address is St. Christopher’s House, Ridge Road, Letchworth Garden City, Hertfordshire, SG6 1PT, England and whose main trading address is Unit 5, Business Centre East, Fifth Avenue, Letchworth Garden City, Hertfordshire, SG6 2TS, regarding data protection and the rights of its customers (website users), business contacts, contractors, etc., together known as “data subjects” in respect of their personal data under data protection legislation including The UK Data Protection Act 2018 and UK-GDPR (General Data Protection Regulation – “GDPR”).

 The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person which is in the possession of, or is likely to come into the possession of the data controller (the Company in this context).